-A good policy includes general liability that covers you against claims of damage or injury caused on site or to visitors on your own premises.
-Such costs can be immense and general liability insurance is often mandatory if you want to bid for government contracts.
+As part of your contractor insurance policy, general liability insurance may cover you against claims of damage or injury caused on-site or to visitors on your premises.
+Such costs can be immense, and general liability insurance is often mandatory if you want to bid for government contracts.

 As a contractor, your business may be susceptible to many risks, such as claims due to bodily injury, property damage, personal injury, and more.
 And, if you hire other contractors to perform work on your behalf, you can be held responsible for any damage they cause on the job.